Fincer/dxvk-wine-autobuilder/README.md

 ## Custom patches for Wine & DXVK

-You can apply your own patches for DXVK & Wine by dropping valid `.patch` or `.diff` files into `dxvk_custom_patches` (DXVK) or `wine_custom_patches` (Wine).
+You can apply your own patches for DXVK & Wine by dropping valid `.patch` or `.diff` files into `dxvk_custom_patches` (DXVK) or `wine_custom_patches` (Wine) folder.

-Folders `dxvk_disabled_patches` and `wine_disabled_patches` are just for management purposes, they do not have a role in script at all.
+Folders `dxvk_disabled_patches` and `wine_disabled_patches` are just for management purposes, they do not have a role in script logic at all.

 Wine patches are not related to Wine Staging patchset.
-You can use your patches either with Wine Staging or vanilla Wine.
+You can use your custom Wine patches either with Wine Staging or vanilla Wine.

 ----------------

 ## Compiled packages are stored for later usage

-Successfully compiled Wine & DXVK packages are stored as follows:
+Successfully compiled Wine & DXVK packages are stored in separate subfolders.
+Their locations are as follows.

-On Ubuntu/Mint:
+On Debian/Ubuntu/Mint:

-- `main script folder/debian/compiled_deb/`
+- `main-script-folder/debian/compiled_deb/`

 On Arch Linux:

-- `main script folder/arch/compiled_pkg/`
+- `main-script-folder/arch/compiled_pkg/`

-The subfolders there are generated according to buildtime timestamp, known as `build identifier`
+The actual subfolders which hold compiled programs are generated according to buildtime timestamp, known as `build identifier`.

 ## DXVK usage

-**NOTE:** DXVK must be installed before applying these steps!
+**NOTE:** DXVK must be installed before applying these steps.

 To enable DXVK on existing wineprefixes, just run